December 19, 2019:

 December 6, 2019:

 Today I discovered that my domain name tendonpain.org accidentally expired when I missed the renewal notice that went into an obscure junk folder that has not had any email go into it in years (I had forgotten that junk folder even existed).
 Then my 30-day grace period for renewing the domain happened while I was evacuated from the California Kincade fire, which nearly burned down our home (the firefighters saved our home even though fire burned the hillsides on two sides within 15 to 30 feet of our home).
 We did not have power or internet for a while after the fire, so I was busy and did not even discover until December 6 that someone had taken over my domain and copied my entire site content word for word, page for page.
-I was not able to get the domain name back, but I filed a take-down notice for my content and got them to remove most of my content.
+I was not able to get the domain name back, but I filed a take-down notice for my content and got them to remove most of my content (they are still using my logo tagline and site description but the page content has been removed).
 The current tendonpain.org has no affiliation with me or my site.
 I have changed the name of this site to tendoninjury.org.
 I am sad that I have lost all my backlinks and that people will be led from those links to the site that tried to steal my content rather than to my site, but I will continue to build on the content here and will carry on.

 August 4, 2017: